Recursive projection-aggregation decoding of Reed-Muller codes: Decoding algorithm for BSC

+It is well known that this combinatorial optimization problem is NP-hard.
+In practice, people usually use the following spectral relaxation to obtain approximate solution:

-The solution to this problem is the eigenvector corresponding to the largest eigenvalue.
-One way to find this eigenvector is to use the power iteration method: pick some vector $v$ (e.g., at random), then $A^t v$ converges to this eigenvector when $t$ is large enough.\footnote{Assume the largest eigenvalue has largest magnitude.} Then one can look at the sign of each coordinate of $A^t v$ to determine our final output $\hat{y}$ (picking the global sign flip so that we are closer to the received word $y$).
-In our case, we also want to find a reconstruction that is close to the received word (MAP looks for the closest codeword), so a possibility is to start the power-iteration at $y$ itself.
-Then, one-step of this iteration gives precisely the voting algorithm described previously.
+It is well known that the solution to this relaxed optimization problem is the eigenvector corresponding to the largest eigenvalue of $A$.
+One way to find this eigenvector is to use the power iteration method: pick some vector $v$ (e.g., at random), then $A^t v$ converges to this eigenvector when $t$ is large enough.\footnote{Assume the largest eigenvalue has largest magnitude.} After rescaling $A^t v$ to make $\|A^t v\|^2=n$, we obtain the maximizing vector $\tilde{u}=A^t v$ in the relaxed optimization problem.
+In order to obtain the solution to the original optimization problem in \eqref{sbchou}, we only need to look at the sign of each coordinate of $\tilde{u}$: If $\tilde{u}(\mathbi{z})>0$, then we set $\hat{u}(\mathbi{z})=1$, and if $\tilde{u}(\mathbi{z})<0$, then we set $\hat{u}(\mathbi{z})=-1$.
+In this way, we obtain the vector $\hat{u}$ that serves as our approximate solution to \eqref{sbchou}.
+To summarize, our approximate solution to \eqref{sbchou} is $\hat{u}=\sign(A^t v)$, where $v$ is some random vector and $t$ is some large enough integer.